 (1) A hoopoe (Pūpak, Hodhod) in the wild.
 The bird’s distinctive crown of feathers made it a natural image of royalty and prophetic distinction in Persian and Islamic tradition.
 (2) A page from a manuscript of Manteq ot-Tayr (“The Conference of the Birds”) by ʿAttār of Nishapur, Isfahan, circa 1610.
 The hoopoe, messenger of Solomon and guide of the birds toward the Sīmorgh, appears among the assembled company.

-The pigeon (kaftar) serves a different function.
-It is dispatched by the lover to circle unseen about the beloved, watching over them from a distance and returning at last with news of what it has witnessed.
-The crow (kalāgh), by contrast, announces rather than observes: its loud, carrying call imposes tidings on all within earshot, and in the context of the beloved’s approach it becomes a herald whose voice cannot be ignored.
-The collared dove (kabutar-e toghī) carries a more particular charge: the ring about its neck (togh) is read as a collar or chain, the mark of one bound in devotion to the beloved.
+The office of the message belongs to the pigeon (kaftar).
+It is sent out by the lover to circle unseen about the beloved, keeping watch from a distance and returning at last with news of what it has seen.
+The crow (kalāgh) announces rather than observes: its loud carrying call imposes tidings on all within earshot, and at the beloved’s approach it becomes a herald whose voice cannot be refused.
+The collared dove (kabutar-e toghī) holds an office of a different kind, for it carries devotion on its body: the ring about its neck (togh) is read as a collar, the mark of one bound absolutely to the beloved.